achalesh27022003/Spaceship-Zombies/README.md

   <li> Fire: </li>
   <p> The state in which bullet is in moving condition. </p>
   </ul>
-  <h2> Classes, Methods or Functions Used for Images, Musics, Sounds, Texts & Display </h2>
+  <h2> Classes or Methods Used for Images, Musics, Sounds, Texts & Display: </h2>
   <h3> Images </h3>
   <ul>
     <li> pygame.image.load("image name") </li>